R3tr093/Heroku-socket/README.md

 <code>setInterval(() => io.emit('time', new Date().toTimeString()), 1000);</code>

-<p> this one is the main course, the setInterval function takes two parameters the first one is the instruction set that we have to execute, the second the time sequence to which this instruction set must be executed, in our case it will be 1000, in other words every second. </p>
+<p> this one is my favorite, the setInterval function takes two parameters the first one is the instruction set that we have to execute, the second parameter is the time sequence to which this instruction set must be executed, in our case it will be 1000, in other words every second. </p>

-<p>The first parameter we passed asks socket.io to emit an event time, which will retrieve the current date (from our server) to our client file <i>(index.html)</i> </p>
+<p>The first parameter we passed asks socket.io to <b>emit an event named 'time'</b>, which will retrieve the current date (from our server) to our client template <i>(index.html)</i>.</p>

 <p>Thanks to this, we managed to display the server time in the client template.</p>